opulo-inc/docs/docs/openpnp/v4/calibration/4-homing-fiducial/index.md

       ![Switching to the camera device settings](images/23-device-settings-top-cam.webp)
 <br/><br/>

 1. Right click on the top camera's feed and select `Show Image Info?` to enable the image info card.
-This will give you the brightness histogram of the image.<br/><br/>
+This will give you the brightness histogram of the image.
+    * Use the histogram as a general guide rather than a precise measurement—it’s a helpful tool but not exact.
+For the best results, refer to the comparison photos below, which show examples of 'too bright,' 'too dark,' and 'good exposure' to help you fine-tune your settings after using the histogram.<br/><br/>
       ![enable the image histogram](images/24-show-histogram-for-top-cam.webp)
 <br/><br/>